 In this paper, we propose the balanced subsampling method for big data with categorical predictors.
-The selected subsample achieves a balance among the predictor levels, maximizing the overall information provided by the subsample.
+The selected subsample achieves a balance among predictor levels, maximizing the overall information provided by the subsample.
 A balanced subsample is typically nonsingular and allows more accurate parameter estimation and prediction.
 Simulations and a real-world application confirm the improved performance of the subsample selected by the balanced subsampling over other available subsampling methods.
 A balanced subsample offers substantial cost savings when observing the response.
 Although this paper assumes binary dummy variables for coding the categorical predictors, all theoretical results work if any nonsingular coding system (for example, an orthogonal coding framework such as the orthogonal polynomial) is used for coding the predictors.
 The superiority of a balanced subsample does not depend on the coding system.

 We adopt Algorithm 1 to minimize $f(X_s)$ (alternatively, $\sum{1 \le i < l \le n} [\delta(x_i^, x_l^)]^2$) due to its straightforward implementation and efficiency.
 A primary drawback of Algorithm 1 is its lack of guaranteed optimization of $f(X_s)$.
 If an optimal solution is imperative, various optimization algorithms, such as the simulated annealing algorithm (Morris and Mitchell, 1995), can be employed.
-Convergence is ensured for these algorithms with sufficient iterations.
+Convergence is assured for these algorithms with sufficient iterations.
 Nonetheless, when dealing with extensive datasets, computational challenges may impede the efficacy of such algorithms.
-Although the current Algorithm 1 does not guarantee the minimization of $f(X_s)$, our extensive numerical results are strong evidence that the algorithm tends to efficiently produce a dramatically improved subsample relative to those found by other methods.
+While the current Algorithm 1 does not guarantee the minimization of $f(X_s)$, our extensive numerical results are strong evidence that the algorithm tends to efficiently produce a dramatically improved subsample relative to those found by other methods.

-Balanced subsampling can be combined with robust regression, such as the S estimator (Rousseeuw and Yohai, 1984), to improve the robustness of the trained model to possible outliers.
-Training the estimator involves repeatedly selecting small and nonsingular subsamples from the full data, which, as discussed in this paper and in (Koller and Stahel, 2017), is infeasible via simple random sampling.
+The balanced subsampling can be combined with robust regression, such as the S estimator (Rousseeuw and Yohai, 1984), to enhance the robustness of the trained model to possible outliers.
+The training of the estimator involves repeatedly selecting small and nonsingular subsamples from the full data, which, as discussed in this paper and (Koller and Stahel, 2017), is infeasible via simple random sampling.
 The randomness and nonsingularity of balanced subsamples make them applicable to training such estimators, although their performance for this purpose requires further study.

-Balanced subsampling can be extended to accommodate numerical or mixed-type predictors.
-To do so, we may first discretize the numerical predictors and then apply Algorithm 1.
-The selected subsample will cover the region of the full data evenly and uniformly, thereby fostering a fair study and enabling robust predictions.
+Though the proposed balanced subsampling is focused on big data with categorical predictors, it can be modified and generalized to select subsamples with numerical or mixed-type predictors.
+To do so, we may discretize the numerical predictors and apply Algorithm 1 to the discretized data.
+The selected subsample will cover the region of the full data evenly and uniformly and, therefore, promote a fair study and robust prediction over the region.

-Supplementary Material
+Supplementary Materials

-The online supplementary material provides proofs of the theoretical results and discusses the computational complexity of the proposed algorithm.
+The online supplementary materials provide proof of the theoretical results and discuss the computational complexity of the proposed algorithm.